 Discussion

-Experiment four utilized motion tracking and keyboard measures to probe unconscious processing.
-Despite previous criticisms about the robustness and reliability of evidence (Damian, 2001; Peters & Lau, 2015) a large congruency effect was found using each measure.
+Experiment 4 compared the effect of unconscious processing as measured by motion tracking and keyboard presses.
+Despite previous criticisms about the robustness and reliability of evidence (e.g., Damian, 2001; Peters & Lau, 2015) a large congruency effect was found using both measures.
 In the reaching session, movements were clearly biased towards the incorrect answer when primed by an incongruent word, as was evident by the centrally oriented reaching trajectories which produced a smaller reach area, longer traveled distance and longer movement duration.
-The difference between congruent and incongruent trajectories was significant approximately around 155ms to 398ms (17.5-95.5% of the path) post target onset showing that the prime exerts its effect almost throughout the entire movement.
-Surprisingly, the significant effect found with the reach area variable was smaller than that found with the keyboard-RT, although noticeably the reaching movement duration was not less sensitive than the keyboard-RT.
-Possible explanations are discussed below.
+The difference between congruent and incongruent trajectories was significant approximately around 155ms to 398ms (17.5-95.5% of the path) post target onset showing that the prime exerts its effect almost throughout the entire movement (note however that this analysis should not be taken as evidence for the exact latency/offset of the effect; see ref).
+However, contrary to my hypothesis, the effect size found for the reach area variable was smaller than the found with the keyboard-RT, although the reaching movement duration measure yielded comparable effects as the keyboard-RT.
+Possible explanations are discussed in the general discussion below.
 General Discussion

-Increased sensitivity to unconscious effects is necessary to settle the long-lasting debate about the extent of unconscious processing (Hassin, 2013; Hesselmann & Moors, 2015; Peters et al., 2017).
-Consequently I set out to examine if motion tracking can serve as a solution for the small effect sizes that are usually found in the field of unconscious processing (Greenwald et al., 1996; Van den Bussche et al., 2009)..
-To do so I integrated reaching responses into a classical semantic priming paradigm that was previously used by Dehaene et al. (2001) and was proven to exhibit extensive unconscious effects.
-My first experiment required participants to make a semantic judgment regarding a target word that was preceded by a congruent/incongruent subliminal prime word.
-Analysis of the results revealed a hint of unconscious processing in the reach area variable which was smaller for incongruent trials.
-Since this experiment allowed for relatively slow responses, I suspected that the evidence accumulation processes ended and a final decision was reached (Mattler & Palmer, 2012) before the movement was initiated, which explains why a robust congruency effect was not reflected in the movement.
-Supportive evidence for this assumption was provided by the marginally longer reaction times, but not movement durations, in incongruent trials.
+One of the key driving forces behind the long-lasting debate about the extent of unconscious processing (Hassin, 2013; Hesselmann & Moors, 2015; Peters et al., 2017) pertains to the weak, and often small effect sizes that are usually found in the field (Greenwald et al., 1996; Van den Bussche et al., 2009).
+In this thesis, I set out to examine if motion tracking could solve this problem, by providing more sensitive measures that could potentially yield stronger effects (REF).
+To do so, I used a variant of the classical word repetition priming paradigm previously used by Dehaene et al. (2001), which allowed for continuous motion tracking while participants make reaching responses to classify a visible target word preceded by an invisible prime.

+In Experiment 1, participants were presented with a subliminal prime, which was followed by a supraliminal target word, on which they performed a semantic judgment (i.e., determine whether the word described a natural item or a man-made artifact).
+Analysis of the results revealed a hint for unconscious processing in the reach area variable, which was numerically smaller for incongruent trials.
+Yet this trend was not significant, possibly since this experiment allowed for relatively slow responses.
+With such a long response window, subjects could have finalized the evidence accumulation processes and reach a decision (Mattler & Palmer, 2012) even before the movement was initiated.
+In this case, congruency effects are less likely to be revealed when movement is track.
+Supportive evidence for this interpretation can be found in the relatively long reaction times, but not movement durations, in incongruent trials (though again, no effects were significant in this experiment).

-Considering these results, the response window in the second experiment was reduced and limitations were placed on movement onset time and movement duration.
+To circumvent this problem, the response window in Experiment 2 was reduced and limitations were placed on movement onset time and movement duration.
 Unfortunately, the strict timing constraints resulted in many excluded trials which increased the measured noise.
-A lower signal to noise ratio (SNR) together with a single participant with an extreme opposite effect to the rest of the sample, occluded the congruency effect..

-To solve these problems, an additional training day was added in experiment three, which was intended to improve the participants' response speed and increase the number of valid trials.
-As a consequence, numerically lower RT was observed in the second day of Exp 3. and a significant congruency effect was detected in the reach area variable.
-Surprisingly, the additional training day did not increase the number of valid trails and was therefore omitted in Exp 4.
+A lower signal to noise ratio (SNR) together with a single participant with an extreme opposite effect to the rest of the sample, seemed to interfere with the congruency effect.
+Experiment 3 was then conducted with an additional training day, to improve the participants' response speed and increase the number of valid trials.
+The expected congruency effect was now detected for the reach area variable.
+However, the additional training day did not increase the number of valid trials, and was therefore omitted in Experiment 4.